At EVA England, our EV policy priorities are shaped by EV drivers.

 Tackling the charging divide

-This substantial difference in costs generates an inequitable charging divide, where those households with a driveway are able to benefit from the potential for EVs to be cheaper to run than their ICE counterparts, and those without a driveway paying more to run their EV than their old ICE car.
+This substantial difference in costs generates an inequitable charging divide, where those households with a driveway are able to benefit from the potential for EVs to be cheaper to run than their ICE counterparts, and those without a driveway pay more to run their EV than their old ICE car.

 Unless this charging divide is addressed, there is a substantial risk that certain groups of consumers will bear a disproportionate cost of the transition to EVs.